 If your strength work has handstand push-ups, you can do a few freestanding handstand holds.

-This section should be mainly used for exercises that require balance or the body to get used to a specific movement pattern.
+This section should be mainly used for exercises that require balance or require you to reinforce a certain body alignment.

 Most athletes train their handstand in the skill work phase of their workout.

 If you want proficiency with the handstand, you should consider training it in your rest days as well.
-Handstands do not require strength but balance.
-Training this skill in your off-days will not hinder your recovery in any manner.
+You need to train the handstand daily if you want good progress with it.